Navier-Stokes Subproblems

 Type-I vs Type-II blowup

 If a singularity exists, what does it look like?
-Mathematicians classify potential blowups into two types:
+Mathematicians often separate potential blowups by rate:

-- Type-II (non-self-similar): the blowup is faster or more irregular than the predicted rate, and it's far more mysterious and much harder to pin down with existing techniques.
+• Type-II: the blowup exceeds the natural rate or behaves more irregularly, and it's far more mysterious and much harder to pin down with existing techniques.

 Proving regularity means ruling out both types.
 That's why most modern approaches distinguish sharply between the Type-I and Type-II scenarios, even though some tools apply to both.